Ten places to go stargazing in the Brecon Beacons National Park Dark Sky Reserve

 OS 878264 N51.56.02 W 03.28.40

 The visitor centre is signposted at the village of Libanus on the main A470 road and is very accessible both day and night.
 Enjoying skies with a limiting magnitude of 6.37, the centre is one of the best and most accessible areas to set up telescopes and is within an hour’s drive of every one of the South Wales valleys.
+The centre is located on a working common though so we ask to you to please respect local residents and park within the centre carpark and only use our grounds at night to minimise disturbance to others.

 6. Pen Rhiw Ddu